- eco Association calls for stronger upskilling of users, a greater tailoring to practical user needs, and a certification of the quality of systems

 The discussion around electronic invoicing has picked up considerable momentum in recent weeks.
 This topic was the subject of discussion at the “Digitaler Staat” (Digital State) Expert Congress in Berlin, the BME eSolutions Days in Dusseldorf, and the Berlin E-Invoicing Congress.

-In Germany alone, the savings potential for printing, sending, franking, and the corresponding receiving process amounts to billions of EURO per year.
+In Germany alone, the savings potential for printing, sending, franking, added to the corresponding receiving process, amounts to billions of EURO per year.
 “Today we have acceptable standards for issuing, receiving, and archiving e-invoices,” says Prof. Georg Rainer Hofmann, Leader of the Competence Group e-Commerce at eco – Association of the Internet Industry.
 “Substantial progress is being made in the areas of integrating existing enterprise resource planning, content management, and archiving systems,” Hofmann continues.

 Nevertheless, the share of electronic invoices is currently still in the single-digit percentage range in some cases.
 For many small and medium-sized businesses and numerous public institutions, the digital transformation has not yet arrived, at least not when it comes to invoicing.
 Prof. Georg Rainer Hofmann formulates three essential requirements for more widespread acceptance of the e-invoice: